 Please make wise choices as some hikes are for experienced hikers and should not be ever done on your own.
 Rather do them in a group for safety purposes and pack rain gear or a jersey as the weather can change quickly.
 Be sure to pack at least 1 litre of water, some snacks and some kind of sun protection, which is essential.

-Don't forget to check what's happening in Cape Town today
+Don't forget to check what's happening in Cape Town Today and this Weekend!

 Table Mountain Hikes

 The Table Mountain cable car is the easiest way to ascend to the top of Table Mountain – the glorious natural heritage site that looms above Cape Town’s city bowl.
 It is understandable why it offers some of the most popular places to hike in Cape Town.
 For all you need to know about Table Mountain National Park and the cable car:

 - Visit our comprehensive guide to Table Mountain National Park and Cable Car

 The majority of hikes in the Western Cape fall under the SANParks banner, for more information call:

 - SANParks Emergency Number: